AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     After the publish completes, you should see the following in the Output window: `========== Publish: 1 succeeded, 0 failed, 0 skipped ==========` to indicate a successful publish.

-#### Cosmos DB Processing Function App code walk-through
+#### Azure Cosmos DB Processing Function App code walk-through

-This Function App contains a group of Azure Functions that are triggered by the Cosmos DB Change Feed on the `telemetry` container.
+This Function App contains a group of Azure Functions that are triggered by the Azure Cosmos DB Change Feed on the `telemetry` container.
 The Function App is written in C# and uses the version 2.0 function runtime on the .NET Core platform.
 The following are some highlights within the source code, which are areas you can adapt for your solution.

 1. Open **Startup.cs** within the **Functions.CosmosDB** project and locate the following block of code: